You are here: Urology Textbook > Urethra > Urethral caruncle

 A urethral caruncle is a hyperplasia of the female urethra, usually at 6 o'clock with prolapse and induction of irritative symptoms.
 A circular urethral caruncle is also known as urethral prolapse.

 Urethral caruncles are most commonly found in postmenopausal women.
 Additional risk factors are pelvic floor dysfunction and micturition with subvesical obstruction (abdominal straining).

 Signs and Symptoms

 A urethral caruncle appears as a pedunculated hemorrhagic mucosal tumor, based mostly on the dorsal urethral.
-Furthermore, irritative micturition disorders, bleeding or local pain may be present.
+Furthermore, irritative voiding symptoms, bleeding or local pain may be present.